OrgFlow/docs/content/overview/introduction.md

 ### How much does it cost?

-We're clear an up-front about our pricing on the [pricing page](https://www.orgflow.io/pricing) of our website.
+We're clear and up-front about our pricing on the [pricing page](https://www.orgflow.io/pricing) of our website.

 We have flexible plans that can scale with your usage.
 We don't charge per user, or based on your Salesforce edition.
 We think that it's only fair to pay based on how much use you get out of OrgFlow.

 ### Which tools does OrgFlow integrate with?

-OrgFlow is a command line interface (CLI), which means that it can integrate with any tool that allows you script commands.
+OrgFlow is a command-line-interface (CLI), which means that it can integrate with any tool that allows you to script commands.
 Some common tools that you can integrate OrgFlow into are:

 - [GitHub Actions](https://github.com/features/actions)
 - [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/)